 Traditional dentures can also be extremely uncomfortable.
 They tend to shift and slide around, cutting into the gums or causing you to gag.
 Implants are secure and steady.
 They will not move and thus will not cause you to be uncomfortable.
 After they have fused with your jaw bone, you will not even notice a difference between it and your natural teeth.
 Implants are also extremely more natural looking than a denture system of any kind, as it utilizes what you already have versus making a new piece look similar.

-The Mugford Center for Periodontics’ & Dental Implants wants to help you be comfortable once again.
+The Mugford Center wants to help you be comfortable once again.
 The longer you go without getting an implant, the more bone you lose.
 While implants may sound intimidating, we can assure you that you are perfectly safe and that no one will take better care of you than we will.
 Our staff is caring and knowledgeable and would be more than happy to make accommodations to ensure you feel welcome in our office.
-If you have any questions about our procedures, just give us a call today!
+If you have any questions about dental implants or our services, just give us a call today!